-- Diagnostics, which consists of TRUFORMA®, VetGuardian®, and TRUVIEWTM products; - Therapeutic Devices, which consists of Assis® and PulseVet® products
+- Diagnostics, which consists of TRUFORMA®, VetGuardian®, and TRUVIEWTM products; and - Therapeutic Devices, which consists of Assisi® and PulseVet® products.
+The Company's Chief Operating Decision Maker (CODM) is its Chief Executive Officer who has ultimate responsibility for enterprise decisions.

 The Company's Chief Operating Decision Maker (CODM) is its Chief Executive Officer who has ultimate responsibility for enterprise decisions.